Table Falls FAQs

 Table Falls is located in the Elk County portion of the Quehanna Wild Area, a 48,186 acre expanse of wilderness that encompasses parts of the Elk and Moshannon State Forests.

-Table Falls is located approximately 8 miles northwest of the Quehanna Boot Camp, just off the Quehanna Highway.
+Or approximately 7 miles northwest of the Quehanna Boot Camp.

 Photographing Table Falls